SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 ## Limitations

-- Jobs and Ticketing datatypes are not supported
+- Jobs, Ticketing, and API Deployment datatypes are not supported
-- No indexing engine functionality such as search and suggestions
+- No indexing engine functionality such as search, suggestions, aliases, and aggregation
 - Cube direct queries to the database are not supported
 - SLReset tool is not supported
 - DELT export for trend data is not supported
-- API Deployment is not supported

 ## Known issues